When “Healthy” Goes Too Far: Understanding Orthorexia

-Over the last decade, we have seen increased interest in nutrition and fitness, which is great, don’t get me wrong.
-I love that people are thinking about how food makes them feel, and how it impacts their daily lives.
+Over the last decade, we have seen increased interest in nutrition, wellness, and fitness—which is great, don’t get me wrong.
+I love that people are considering how food affects their well-being and how it impacts their daily lives.

 But is there such a thing as being too healthy?

-Food is so much more than fuel.
-It is our comfort, culture, connection, joy, and…oh yeah energy and nutrients.
-Think about it like this: When you smell your mom’s cookies (or any other favorite childhood food), what does it remind you of?
-Coming home from school, Christmas, or your birthday?
-Okay, so now you have a location.
-What do they taste like?
-What do they feel like?
-These emotions about food are deep-rooted, and Diet Culture doesn’t just tell us to eat cookies less often.
-Instead, it tells us that cookies are dirty, scandalous, worthy of guilt and shame and that you have “let yourself go” if you partake.
-And that’s simply untrue.
+But food is so much more than fuel.
+It is our comfort, culture, connection, joy, and—yes, energy and nutrients.
+Think about your mom’s cookies (or any favorite childhood food).
+What memories come up?
+Coming home from school, Christmas, or a birthday?
+These emotions are deep-rooted.
+Diet Culture doesn’t just tell us to eat cookies less often—it tells us cookies are “dirty,” “scandalous,” worthy of guilt and shame.
+That’s simply untrue.

-Our culture’s normalization with the obsession with “detoxing”, “cleansing”, and “clean eating” has warped our relationship to food, our bodies, and is a topic of serious concern.
+Our culture’s obsession with “detoxing,” “cleansing,” and “clean eating” has warped our relationship with food and our bodies—and it’s a serious concern.

 So what is orthorexia?

 Orthorexia is a fixation on righteous eating.
-It is not yet recognized as a clinical eating disorder in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders), but it is seriously disordered and any level of disordered eating is a problem.
-Eating disorders have specific criteria that must be met in order to be diagnosed.
-Some of these diagnosis include anorexia nervosa and bulimia nervosa.
-Both of which are highly restrictive, weight and body-image focused, and often have compensatory behaviors such as vomiting or over-exercising.
-But just because you don’t meet these criteria, that doesn’t mean that you don’t have a disordered relationship with food.
+It is not yet recognized as a clinical eating disorder in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders), but it is seriously disordered, and any level of disordered eating is a problem.
+Eating disorders such as anorexia nervosa, or buimia nervosa, have specific criteria that must be met to be diagnosed.
+But just because you don’t meet these criteria, that doesn’t mean that you have a healthy relationship with food.

 Orthorexia is the extreme of “healthy” eating.
-It is when your food choices impact your normal life and ability to adapt to your environment and a variety of circumstances.
-I often see orthorexic tendencies start when someone decides to eliminate a group of food for either “health” or “environmental” reason.
-This may start with wanting to eat more plant-based, or decreasing their added sugar intake.
-Neither of these is inherently bad, but this process can lead to a hyper-vigilant attitude towards food and food ingredients.
+It is when your food choices start impacting your normal life and ability to adapt to your environment and circumstances.
+I see orthorexic tendencies start when someone decides to eliminate a group of foods for either “health” or “environmental” reasons.
+This may start with decreasing their sugar intake or eating more fruits and vegetables.
+Neither of these is inherently bad, but this process can lead to a hyper-vigilant attitude towards food and ingredients.
 For most people, things stop there.
-But for others, the elimination spiral continues in a way that can become problematic.
+But for others, the elimination spiral continues in a way that becomes problematic.

-Instead of restricting food quantity like anorexia, orthorexia is overly restricting food due to quality or emphasizing food morality such as “good” foods vs “bad” foods.
+Instead of restricting food quantity like other eating disorders, orthorexia is overly restricting food due to quality or emphasizing food morality, such as “good” foods vs “bad” foods.
 Here are some of the signs and symptoms:

 Rigidity: Sure, we all have our quirks.
-I don’t eat candy daily, but that doesn’t mean I won’t get down on some Skittles or Hi-Chews every now and again.
-However, someone who has orthorexic tendencies will struggle with flexibility around food.
-Anything that is deemed to be “bad” or “unhealthy” based on their self-imposed food rules will be avoided at all costs and cause increased anxiety when encourntering these foods.
+I don’t eat candy daily, but that doesn’t mean I won’t get down on some Skittles or Hi-Chews now and again.
+However, someone who has orthorexic tendencies will avoid “bad” foods at all costs and experieence stress, guilt, or shame when encountering them.

 Ask yourself this: Would you eat something if you didn’t know how it was grown, how it was prepared, or where it came from?

-Note, I am not talking about those who eliminate food due to religious reasons or because of a diagnosed medical condition such as celiac disease.
+I want to take a moment to note that I am not talking about those who eliminate food due to religious reasons or because of a diagnosed medical condition, such as celiac disease.

 Ask yourself this: Are there things that I have eliminated a rule or a preference?
-A rule would be something that someone else has decided for you (a diet, cleanse, magazine, protocol, etc).
+A rule would be something that someone else has decided for you (a diet, cleanse, magazine, influencer, protocol, etc).
 A preference would be something that you don’t eat because you prefer not to.
-You can easily prefer to not eat cheese, but if you don’t eat cheese because someone has told you that it is “addictive” and causing all of your “issues”, then it’s a rule.
+You can easily prefer not to eat cheese, but if you don’t eat cheese because someone has told you that it is “addictive” and inflammatory, it’s a rule.

 Emotional turmoil: Individuals with orthorexia will often have a heightened emotional response when they are confronted with eating something out of their control or out of their norm.
 These feelings may include anxiety, guilt, or distress.
-It can require a lot of dismantling to get to the bottom of these emotions.
+It may require a lot of unlearning and dismantling to get to the bottom of these emotions to better understand why they’re coming up.
 The best way to do that is with a mental health professional and a Registered Dietitian.
 Simply eliminating foods is not the answer.

 Ask yourself this: Do I feel overly guilty or anxious when I eat something out of the norm?

-Typically not driven by body image: Orthorexia is often motivated by health, family health history, poor health, control, avoidance of fears, improving self-esteem, or searching for spirituality through food.
-With orthorexia, someone’s eliminations become their identity “I’m keto”, “I’m Gluten-Free”.
-How you choose to eat should be the least interesting thing about you and if this is your only identity, then it may be time to do some soul-searching.
+Identity tied to food: Orthorexia is often motivated by health, family health history, health scares, control, avoidance of fears, improving self-esteem, or searching for spirituality through food.
+With orthorexia, someone’s eliminations become central to their identity: “I’m keto”, “I’m Gluten-Free”.
 Although orthorexia is not always associated with body image, it has recently started shape-shifting due to wellness influencers promising that eating a certain way will result in glowing skin, flat abs, and toned bodies.

 Ask yourself this: If I were to write a bio, would I add vegan 🌱, WFPB (whole food, plant-based), or any other food-related descriptor?

-If you answered “yes” to any of these questions, I would urge you to think about your relationship with food and think about discussing these thoughts with a Registered Dietitian.
+If you answered “yes” to any of these questions, I would urge you to get curious about your relationship with food and discuss these thoughts with a Registered Dietitian or mental health counselor.

 Why it’s good to be dirty